From visual fatigue to visual excellence

 • New formulations constantly pushing the boundaries of traditional inspection methods

-'What is it about their algorithm that makes it better, while it is known that it is a notoriously difficult use case in the vision industry?'
-Marie's question cuts to the heart of a challenge that has frustrated quality managers across the cosmetics industry for years.
-Previous attempts at automation typically failed in one of three ways:
+"What makes their algorithm better, when this is a notoriously difficult use case in the vision industry?"
+Marie's question goes to the heart of a challenge that has frustrated quality leaders in the cosmetics industry for years.
+Previous attempts at automation often failed in three ways:

 • Missed defects due to complex surface properties

-• Inability to adapt to new product variations
+• Inability to adapt to new product variants

-• 75% of vision system implementations in cosmetics quality control failed to meet expectations
+• 75% of vision systems installed in cosmetic quality control did not meet expectations

 • Traditional systems required up to 3 months of recalibration for each new product launch.
-Even AI based system for defect detection were too slow to adapt due to extra reliance on internal or external AI engineer for the program creation.
+Even AI-based systems were too slow to adapt due to their reliance on internal or external AI engineers for program creation.

-• Most factories resigned themselves to manual inspection as the "necessary evil" of luxury cosmetics production
+• Most factories resigned to manual inspection as the "necessary evil" of luxury cosmetics production

-This breakthrough challenged long-held industry assumptions about automated inspection capabilities.
-While other sectors like automotive or electronics had successfully automated their quality control years ago, luxury cosmetics remained a final frontier - until now.
+This advance challenges long-held industry assumptions about the capabilities of automated inspection.
+While other sectors, such as automotive or electronics, had automated their quality control years ago, luxury cosmetics remained an unexplored frontier - until now.

-• Maintained consistent defect detection rate across entire shifts
+• Maintaining a constant defect detection rate throughout shifts

-• Eliminated the variable of operator fatigue in quality control
+• Eliminating the variable of operator fatigue in quality control

-• Achieved uniform inspection quality regardless of shift length or time of day
+• Uniform inspection quality, regardless of shift duration or time of day

 The results: beyond quality control

-Within six months, the transformation exceeded even the most optimistic expectations:
+Within six months, the transformation exceeded the most optimistic expectations:

-• False rejection rate reduced, keeping the scrap level steady despite increased ejection of critical defects, saving premium products from unnecessary waste
+• Reduction of false rejections, maintaining a stable rejection level despite increased ejection of critical defects, preventing unnecessary waste of high-end products

-• Consistency in quality control maintained even during 8-hour shifts
+• Maintaining quality control consistency even during 8-hour shifts

 Human impact:

-'Our quality control team's role has evolved from repetitive inspection to high-value quality management,' beams Marie.
-'Instead of suffering from visual fatigue, our operators now focus on continuous improvement and innovation.'
+"The role of our quality control team has evolved from repetitive inspection to high-value quality management," Marie enthusiastically states.
+"Instead of suffering from visual fatigue, our operators now focus on continuous improvement and innovation."

 Business impact:

-• Operational costs reduced through automation of manual tasks, decreased waste and improved efficiency.
-Up to 2 operators per shift were removed from the inspection task.
+• Reduction in operational costs through the automation of manual tasks, decreased waste, and improved efficiency.
+Up to 2 operators per station were removed from the inspection task.

-• Production capacity increased by 25% due to faster, more reliable inspection
+• 25% increase in production capacity due to faster and more reliable inspection

-• New product launch time reduced thanks to rapid inspection program creation: only 15 minutes to create a new inspection program
+• Reduction in new product launch time due to quick creation of inspection programs: only 15 minutes to create a new inspection program

-‘The power of these results lies in their consistency.
-While the initial scrap rates remained similar to human inspection, the system's unwavering attention meant that fewer defective products reached customers - a critical factor for a luxury brand where each product represents not just a sale, but the brand's reputation’
+"The strength of these results lies in their consistency.
+While initial rejection rates remained similar to those of human inspection, the unwavering attention of the system ensured that fewer defective products reached customers - a crucial factor for a luxury brand where each product represents not only a sale but also the brand's reputation."

-Scortex system will be deployed on more than 10 lines in the customer’s factories.
+The Scortex system will be deployed on more than 10 lines in the client's factories.

 From visual fatigue to visual excellence: how a leading luxury cosmetics brand revolutionized their lipstick quality control